 Trading book market risk exposures arise mainly from residual exposures from client transactions and limited trading for the Group's own account.
-In general, the Group's trading desks have run moderate levels of market risk throughout the year ended 30 December 2016.
+In general, the Group's trading desks have run moderate levels of market risk throughout the year ended 29 December 2017.

-Based on the 1-day 95 per cent confidence level, assuming positions are held overnight and using observation periods of the preceding 250 business days, the VaR for the years ended 30 December 2016 based on the bank's global trading positions are detailed in the table below.
+Based on the 1-day 95 per cent confidence level, assuming positions are held overnight and using observation periods of the preceding 250 business days, the VaR for the year based on the last trading day of 29 December 2017, calculated based on the bank's global trading positions are detailed in the table below.